shajra/nix-project/doc/nix-introduction.md

 However, because of the complexity of all the programming language ecosystems out there, there are a *lot* of supporting libraries in Nixpkgs to understand.
 There's over two million lines of Nix in Nixpkgs, some auto-generated, increasing the odds of getting lost in it.

 The [official Nixpkgs manual](https://nixos.org/nixpkgs/manual) only seems to cover a fraction of what package authors really need to know.
 Invariably, people seem to master Nix by exploring the source code of Nixpkgs, supplemented by example projects for reference.
+You can get surprisingly far mimicking code you find in Nixpkgs that packages something similar to what you have in front of you.
+But understanding what's actually going on so you avoid simple mistakes can take some time.

 Various people have attempted to fill the gap with documentation and tutorials.
 Even this document you're reading now is one such attempt.
 However, we're missing searchable index of all the critical functions in Nixpkgs for people to explore.
 Something as simple as parsed [docstrings](https://en.wikipedia.org/wiki/Docstring) as an extension of the Nix language would go a long way, which would be far easier to implement than something more involved like a type system for the Nix language.